-The prediction step is run in each execution period and solves the state equation by numerical integration, starting from an initial value x0 and initial covariance P0.
+The prediction step is performed in each execution period and solves the state equation by numerical integration, starting from an initial value x0 and initial covariance P0.
 Various numerical methods, chosen by the user specified parameter solver, are available to perform the integration of the vector state differential equation.
 A special choice of solver = 1 signalizes the discrete-time system case for which the numerical integration reduces to simple evaluation of the recursive formula given by the first-order difference equation in x(k + 1) = f(x(k), u(k)).
-Apart from the state vector, also its covariance matrix P is propagated in time, capturing the uncertainty of the estimates in the form of their (co)variances.
-Please refer to the documentation of the NSSM block for more details about the available numerical integration algorithms.
+Apart from the state vector, also its covariance matrix P is propagated in time, representing the variance of the state estimate and the correlations between its components.
+The state estimate is modelled as a random variable with a normal distribution: